-The purpose of this Solicitation is to maximize and expedite the development potential of the public housing sites at various locations including the Project Sites, and provide a financial return to the County, while increasing the supply of quality affordable housing inclusive of public housing, for the residents of the County.
+The purpose of this Solicitation is to maximize and expedite the redevelopment potential of County-owned single-family, town homes, and multi-family housing at the Project Sites referenced in this RFP, and provide a financial return to the County, while increasing the supply of quality elderly, workforce, affordable, and market-rate housing inclusive for the residents of the County.
+The Project Sites have existing Housing Assistance Payment Contracts (HAP Contracts), which may be transferred to the new facility(s) in the redevelopment process.
+Proposers are encouraged to include multi-family homeownership options as part of their proposals.